Main Claire's Itchy Feet logo

 10. Guayaquil

-Guayaquil is the largest city in Ecuador that comes with a port.
+Guayaquil is the largest city in Ecuador that you will find when you travel to Ecuador, which comes with a port.
 From here, you can visit the Reserva-Ecológica Manglares Churute, and the warm, picturesque hill village of Zaruma.

 Top 10 Things To Do In Ecuador